andredalsochio/padel-score/.trae/rules/workflow_progress.md

 - File paths or modules modified
 - Timestamp of the last update

+### Workflow Model

+We track work in three phases for each feature/task:
+- Investigation — audit code, dependencies, MCP config, and constraints.
+- Plan — define steps, risks, and acceptance criteria.
+- Execution — implement changes, run quality gates, and record adjustments.

+### Tags and Conventions
+- ✅ Done — fully completed step; passes quality gate.
+- 🔄 In Progress — currently being implemented.
+- ⏳ Pending — planned but not started.
+- 🧩 Adjustment Notes — deviations or optimizations introduced.

+### Tools & Collaboration
+- Codex/Trae MCPs:
+  - `pg` for DB schema and migrations.
+  - `supabase` for API/auth/storage validation.
+  - `context7` for context enrichment.
+- Collaboration Flow:
+  - AI proposes Investigation → Plan → Execution updates.
+  - Human can comment or request changes; AI integrates feedback in Plan and Execution, then updates this file.
+  - For UI changes, AI opens preview before marking as ✅.

 #### 4. Session Recovery
 When a session restarts or reconnects, the AI must automatically read from
 `.trae/workflow_progress.md` and continue from the last recorded step.